- Competitive Analysis

 I’ll let you in on a secret—there is a playbook that will make your digital strategy execution run like a well-oiled machine.
 Our clients who have successfully executed their goals used this playbook to help them stay on-track and focus.
 So, what is this playbook?
 How can you implement the right habits to see your goals through?
 What are the top digital marketing trends in 2018?
 Allow me to fill you in.

 The Key to Any Successful Digital Marketing Strategy in 2018

 Here’s the thing about playbooks: they’re tailored to the team and the team’s competition.
 Your 2018 digital marketing strategy should be no different.

 Let me put it this way: Have you ever gone to a party to find that you were embarrassingly under-dressed?
-I’ll bet in that moment you wished you had found out what others were wearing beforehand so you knew what the baseline was.
+I’ll bet at that moment you wished you had found out what others were wearing beforehand so you knew what the baseline was.

-Same principle goes in the digital world.
+The same principle goes in the digital world.
 If you don’t establish a baseline of where your company stands vs. your competitors, you’ll have no idea of the areas you need to focus on in order to beat them.